mitsuhiko/lucumr/2010/12/5/not-so-stupid-template-languages.rst

     </ul>

-From looking at that specific code it's completely impossible to figure out what templates the included template depends on.
+From looking at that specific code it's completely impossible to figure out what variables the included template depends on.
 One might guess that user is used, but there are two other variables available for sure: first of all “users” is clearly available for the included template, however django also adds “forloop” implicitly into the context, so the template